vault27/Foundation/ospf.md

 There are 5 different types of OSPF packets:

 - 1 - Hello - discover and maintain neighbors.
 Are sent periodically via all interfaces to discover new neighbors and test existing
-- 2 - DBD - Database Description - summer of database, during first adjecency
+- 2 - DBD - Database Description - summary of database, during first adjecency, nothing interesting inside
-- 3 - LSR - Link State Request - request a portion of neighbors database
+- 3 - LSR - Link State Request - request a portion of neighbors database - during adjecency
 - 4 - LSU - Link State Update - contains LSA - sent in direct response to LSR
 - 5 - Link State Acknowledgment - acknowledge of LSA